stuartasutton/asn/README.md

 ## Concept Scheme Files

-Currrently, there are thirteen concept schemes modeled using W3C's Simple Knowledge Organization System ([SKOS](http://www.w3.org/2004/02/skos/core#)) with most encoded in RDF/XML or JSON-LD.
+Currrently, there are thirteen concept schemes modeled using W3C's Simple Knowledge Organization System ([SKOS](http://www.w3.org/2004/02/skos/core#)) with most encoded in RDF/XML.
+The seven applicable to data describing US resources are listed below along with Bloom's Taxonomy.

-The most frequently found vocabulary terms come from the: (1) Subject/Topic vocabulary, (2) Education Level vocabularies, (3) Publication Status vocabulary, and (4) Indexing Status vocabulary.
+The most frequently found vocabulary terms in the D2L-ASN repository come from the: (1) Subject/Topic vocabulary, (2) Education Level vocabularies, (3) Publication Status vocabulary, and (4) Indexing Status vocabulary.

 1. U.S. Subject/Topic Vocabulary (SKOS Encoding)—**ASNTopic.rdf**
 This vocabulary of learning area subjects is intended to provide a uniform categorization of U.S. achievement standards.